-- Many religious and social conservatives believe that a newborn's gender is determined by their genital organs; that their gender is registered on their birth certificate accordingly, and that their gender continues unchanged through the rest of their life -- even after gender reassignment surgery.
+- Many religious and social conservatives believe that a newborn's gender is determined by the appearance of their genital organs; that their gender is registered on their birth certificate accordingly, and that their gender continues unchanged through the rest of their life -- even after gender reassignment surgery.
 Once a baby boy, always a male; once a baby girl, always a female.
-Conservatives often refer to people who identify themselves as transgender to be "gender confused," and that believe that therapy and/or prayer can cure a transgender person's internal conflicts.
+Conservatives often refer to people who identify themselves as transgender to be "gender confused," and that therapy and/or prayer can cure a transgender person's internal conflicts.

 - Many religious and social liberals consider gender to be a much more complex phenomenon:

 - The vast majority of people are "cisgender."
 Most liberals agree that the gender of almost all newborns is determined by their genital organs.

-- But some babies are intersexual so that their gender at birth is unknown.
+- But some babies are intersexual so that their gender at birth cannot be determined.
 Their genital organs are ambiguous.

 - Further, some people are identified as male or female at birth, but identify themselves as transgender later in life.

 A person's gender can thus be a very complex topic.
 If you ask a transgender person; they will almost always agree with the liberal position.

-Decades ago, the conflict that permeates the life of a transgender person was so disturbing that they developed a rule of thumb: that half of them committed suicide before the age of 30.
+Decades ago, the conflict that permeates the life of a transgender person was so disturbing that they developed a rule of thumb: that half of them completed suicide before the age of 30.
 But now with counseling that recognizes their situation, gender reconstruction surgery (GRS), and hormone therapy, the majority of transgender individuals who identify their gender as opposite to their birth assigned gender can have their body modified to more closely resemble their gender identity.

 Topics covered in this section:

 was used to prepare and update the above